miur/kirie/README.md

 * managing artifacts on all steps: rebuilding, cleaning, caching…
 * incremental update of immediate system when changing code inside any script

+# COPYING
+* You are allowed to repurpose the source code files under Apache-2.0 license.
+* Documentation is governed by copyleft CC-BY-SA-4.0 which results in this software as combined whole required to be distributed also share-alike.
+* As a consequence, to satisfy incompatible relicensing terms (e.g. proprietary) you must remove documentation and keep only files with explicit permissive licenses.
+* This project strives to be fully compliant with REUSE v3.0+ Specification, therefore all files are expected to contain explicit SPDX v2.1+ annotations to help differentiating terms of reuse of each file.

 # TBD